bestander/ifttt-pi-pico-w-relay/README.md

    - Tries each network up to the configured maximum attempts
    - Cycles through all networks until a connection is established
    - Automatically reconnects if connection is lost
-2. Polls the specified endpoint every 5 seconds when relay is OFF
+2. Continuously polls the specified endpoint every 5 seconds
-3. Controls the relay based on the response:
+3. Controls the relay based on the response, timing, and cooldown:
-   - "on" activates the relay for the configured duration (default 5 minutes)
+   - "on" activates the relay for 5 minutes (if not in cooldown)
+   - Each new "on" signal extends the active time by 5 minutes
-   - "off" deactivates the relay
+   - "off" deactivates the relay immediately
-   - Relay automatically turns off after the configured duration
+   - Relay automatically turns off after 5 minutes if no new "on" signal
-4. When relay is ON:
-   - Stops polling the endpoint until relay turns off
-   - Checks every second if it's time to turn off
-   - Automatically turns off after the configured duration
+4. Relay Control Logic:
+   - Enforces 15-minute cooldown between activations
+   - Ignores "on" signals during cooldown period
+   - Stays ON for 5 minutes after activation
+   - Timer extends with each new "on" signal
+   - Turns OFF immediately on "off" signal
+   - Turns OFF automatically after timeout

 ## Troubleshooting